 Plan the menu: Your guests will be partying all night, so it's important to provide them with delicious refreshments to help them make it until midnight.
 Cocktail foods are the most popular refreshments for New Year's Eve parties because they allow everyone to keep mingling and dancing throughout the night.
 Consider gourmet holiday hors d'oeuvres, such as sweet potato puffs, cranberry shortbread cookies, and tiny dishes of baked macaroni and cheese.
 Of course, New Year's is mostly about the drinks.
 Don't forget the champagne, and consider having classic cocktails or drinks of your own invention on hand, too.

 Create fun activities: Depending on your party theme, you may want to have dancing.
-In addition to dancing, the best New Year's parties have fun things for guests to do while waiting for midnight.
+In addition, the best New Year's parties have fun things for guests to do while waiting for midnight.
 Video games and board games that can get your guests laughing and having a great time are a classic choice.
 Get creative and encourage guests to make New Year's resolution cards to take home.
 If there will be children at your party, have several craft stations set up to keep them entertained.
 And everyone loves a photo booth, so set up a backdrop with streamers and provide a few photo props, so everyone can take fun pictures and remember the amazing night they had.